 Only nominees are subject to restrictions (see section capital structure of this corporate governance report).
 No exceptions were granted during the reporting year, and no measures to remove these restrictions are planned.
 According to Art.
 7 of the Articles of Association (on medmix.swiss/en/Investors/Governance; under Downloads), a shareholder may be represented at a Shareholders' Meeting by the shareholder's legal representative, by means of a written power of attorney to any other person who does not need to be a shareholder, or the independent proxy.
 Shares held by a shareholder may be represented by only one person.
 The Board of Directors determines the venue of the Shareholders' Meeting.
-In case the Board of Directors determines to hold a virtual or hybrid Shareholders' Meeting, shareholders who are not present in person may exercise their rights by electronic means (see Art.
+In case the Board of Directors determines the venue of the Shareholders who are not present in person may exercise their rights by electronic means (see Art.
 12 of the Articles of Association; on medmix.swiss/en/Investors/Governance; under Downloads).